 The Prosperity practice works to create tools and services that strengthen livelihoods and help people build financial resilience.

 The Transformation practice helps organizations evolve to meet emerging development and humanitarian challenges.

 In addition, Ideo.org designs and produces guides and tutorials so that partners and aspiring changemakers can utilize their approach.
-You can find links to their resources and programs at left.

 We were fortunate enough to catch up with Daniel Feldman and Adam Reineck of Ideo.org on our podcast Social Design Insights.
 Have a listen at the link above.